Ed Snider: Nonprofit organizations

-In 2005, Snider created the Ed Snider Youth Hockey Foundation to provide a means to reach inner-city children in the Philadelphia area and provide them with the opportunity to learn to play hockey.
+In 2005, Snider created the Ed Snider Youth Hockey Foundation to provide a means to reach inner-city, resource lacking children in the Philadelphia area and provide them with the opportunity to learn to play hockey.

 In 2014, Snider donated $5 million to the University of Maryland to create the Ed Snider Center for Enterprise and Markets, a part of the Robert H. Smith School of Business that educates students about capitalism, markets, and enterprise.

 Snider also created The Snider Foundation, a charitable family foundation, which continues to operate after his death.
 The foundation donates millions of dollars annually to causes he believed in, including Jewish causes, conservative political organizations, and educational programs.

 Honors and awards

 In 1988, Snider was inducted into the Hockey Hall of Fame.

 In 1989, Snider was inducted into the Philadelphia Flyers Hall of Fame alongside Keith Allen and Bill Barber.

 In 1997, Snider was inducted into the Philadelphia Jewish Sports Hall of Fame.

 In 1999, Snider was named Philadelphia's "Greatest Mover and Shaker of the Millennium" by the Philadelphia Daily News.

 In 2005, Snider was inducted into the Philadelphia Sports Hall of Fame.
 In 2011, Snider was inducted into the United States Hockey Hall of Fame.

 In 2012, the Philadelphia Sports Writers Association renamed its Humanitarian Award as the Ed Snider Lifetime Distinguished Humanitarian Award, with Ed Snider as the first recipient of the newly named award.